sum008/Python_pygame/README.md

-Small games and some designs(chaos game) using pygame library
+Small games and some physics implementation